mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 "Internet function" is defined broadly.
 It might be an enabling protocol already defined by standards, such as IP {{?RFC791}}, BGP {{?RFC4271}}, TCP {{?RFC793}}, or HTTP {{HTTP}}.
 It might also be a proposal for a new enabling protocol, or an extension to an existing one.

 However, the Internet's functions are not limited to standards-defined protocols.
 User-visible applications built on top of standard protocols are also vulnerable to centralization -- for example, social networking, file sharing, financial services, and news dissemination.
-Likewise,  networking equipment, hardware, operating systems, and software act as enabling technologies that can exhibit centralization risk.
+Likewise,  networking equipment, hardware, operating systems, and software act as enabling technologies that can exhibit centralization.
 The supply of Internet connectivity itself can also be subject to the forces of centralization.

-Centralization risk is strongest when it affects the entire Internet.
-However, it can also be present when a substantial portion of the Internet's users lack options for a function.
-For example, if there is only one provider for a function in a region or legal jurisdiction, that function is effectively centralized for those users.

-Likewise, if there is a single entity providing a function, it is obviously centralized.
-However, centralization risk can also be present when there is friction against switching to a substitute provider, because external factors can more easily promote concentration (see {{indirect}}).
-For example, if switching requires a significant amount of time, resources, expertise, coordination, loss of functionality, or effort, centralization risk is indicated.

 Note that availability is related to but distinct from centralization.
 For example, if my e-mail provider uses only one server, that server might go down and thus block my access to that function.
-However, this alone is not a cause of centralization risk.
+However, this alone is not a cause of centralization.

-"Decentralization" is the process of identifying centralization risk related to a function, followed by the application of techniques used to prevent or mitigate that risk.

-Decentralization does not require that provision of a function need be distributed in a particular fashion, or to a particular degree.
-Rather, it is a balancing exercise to meet the agreed-to goals of the function -- some of which might require taking on necessary or even desirable centralization risk (see {{direct}}) -- while assuring that any risk present is understood, acceptable, and where possible, mitigated.

-Notably, a function that is only available through a  small number of providers can still be decentralized (see, for example, the Domain Name System {{?RFC1035}}).

-Therefore, discussions of centralization and architectural efforts at decentralization need to be made on a case-by-base basis, depending on the function in question, surrounding circumstances, and the availability and effectiveness of other regulatory mechanisms.

-Note that it is important to distinguish centralization from anti-competitive concerns (also known as "anti-trust").
+Also, it is important to distinguish centralization from anti-competitive concerns (also known as "anti-trust").
 While there are many interactions between these concepts and making provision of the Internet's functions more competitive may be a motivation for avoiding centralization, only courts are authoritative in defining a relevant market and determining whether behaviour is anti-competitive.

-# When Centralization is Undesirable {#why}
+## Why Centralization is Undesirable {#why}

-Centralization is not always problematic, and can be beneficial.
-For example, when a function involves governance to realize common goals and protect minority interests a "choke point" that can be seen as centralization is often necessary.
-The Internet standards process itself is a form of centralization-as-governance; the authority of the IETF is used to enhance interoperability and further shared goals for the Internet.
-While not exclusive, it is a concentration of power into one entity.

-Likewise, experimental and emerging applications are often less complex to implement and more efficient to deploy when they are centralized.
-If their audience is small and not meaningfully dependent upon the provider, centralization might be a worthwhile tradeoff.

-However, when any function becomes widespread enough in use and especially when it becomes a platform for other functions to be built upon, its potential for centralization deserves more scrutiny.
-Centralization in these functions is problematic when there are not effective mitigations in place (see {{decentralization}}), for a variety of reasons.
+At a high level, there are three major reasons why centralization of Internet functions is concerning.

 First, the Internet's very nature is incompatible with centralization of its functions.
 As a "large, heterogeneous collection of interconnected systems" {{?BCP95}} the Internet is often characterised as a "network of networks".
 These networks relate as peers who agree to facilitate communication, rather than having a relationship of subservience to others' requirements or coercion by them.
 This focus on independence of action carries through the way the network is architected -- for example, in the concept of an "autonomous system".